 Special Agent Training

-1. Investment - Investment training provides new personnel training in their primary function and teaches experienced personnel advanced and supervisory skills.
-Examples of investment training are all U.S. Army Military Police School courses; Apprentice Special Agent Course, Advanced Fraud Investigations, Child Abuse Prevention and Investigative Techniques, Crisis/Hostage Negotiations, Combating Terrorism on Military Installations, and Protective Service Training, all mandatory professional development training and U. S. Army Criminal Investigation Laboratory, Field Investigative, Special Agent Laboratory training and student examiner training.
+1. Professional - Professional training provides new personnel training in their primary function and teaches experienced personnel advanced and supervisory skills.
+Examples of investment training are: Child Abuse Prevention and Investigative Techniques, Crisis/Hostage Negotiations, Protective Service Training, Advanced Crime Scene Investigation Techniques, and Special Victim Unit Investigator Course.

 3. Specialty - CID Special Agents may apply for and attend training to become qualified in specialized fields, areas or skills.
-Select agents are eligible to receive advanced training at the FBI Academy, the Canadian Police College, Scotland Yard, the Federal Law Enforcement Training Center, the Defense Acquisition University, Army Logistics Management College and the Defense Academy of Credibility Assessment, formerly known as the DoD Polygraph Institute.
-Select agents can also be accepted into the Masters Degree Program in Forensic Science from George Washington University which runs concurrent with a Fellowship from the Armed Forces Institute of Pathology.
+Select agents are eligible to receive advanced training at the FBI Academy, Canadian Police College, Scotland Yard, Federal Law Enforcement Training Center, Defense Cyber Investigations Training Academy and the Defense Academy of Credibility Assessment, formerly known as the DoD Polygraph Institute.
+Select agents can also be accepted into the Masters Degree Program in Forensic Science from George Washington University.